madebits/madebits.github.io/r/linux-csman.md

 This generates 4 files (*secret.bin*, *secret.bin.01*, *...*, *secret.bin.03*).
 All these files are encrypted with same password.

-Without `-bs` option, same secret will be stored on each file (due to AES mode files will be still binary different).
+Without `-bs` option, same secret will be stored on each file (due to used AES mode files will be still binary different).

 With `-bs` option, a new different secret is generated for each file. `-su` makes secret generation faster by using `/dev/urandom`.

-`sudo cskey.sh rnd file -rb 5` command is similar, but it generates random fixed size files that look like secret files with no other use.
+`sudo cskey.sh rnd file -rb 5` command is similar, but it generates random files that look like secret files with no other use.

 #### Password Options